 This program enables the architectural profession to be viewed by the public in a new light and reflects the capacity for design thinking to permeate all aspects of life.

-Those selected will be part of exhibits, presentations, publications, and a public awareness campaign, beginning with a special session at the 2021 OAA Annual Conference in Niagara Falls in May 2021.
+Those selected will be part of presentations, publications, and a public awareness campaign, beginning with a special session at the 2023 OAA Annual Conference in Sudbury in June 2023.

 5. Who can participate?

-While submissions by teams of individuals—either emerging or established—from diverse professional backgrounds are encouraged, the team lead (i.e. spokesperson) must be an OAA member.
+While submissions by teams of individuals—either emerging or established—from diverse professional backgrounds are encouraged, the team lead (i.e. spokesperson) must hold status with the OAA.
 This includes: